nesfit/fitcrack/INSTALL-Installer.md

 <a name="instubu24"></a>
 ## Step-by-step: Install on Ubuntu 24.04 LTS

-Open a **root** terminal, go to the directory with Fitcrack sources and proceed as follows.
+Open a **root** terminal, go to the directory with Fitcrack sources (with BOINC submodule) and proceed as follows.

 ### Install prerequisities
 ```